 Sensu tip: If your teeth are crowded and you’re finding it difficult to reach all those nooks and crannies, try investing in some interdental brushes, which you can use to gently clean in between your teeth.
 These are available in different sizes; your dentist will be able to advise you on the right ones for you.

 5. Teeth that don’t bite together properly can make eating difficult

 If your teeth don’t make contact when you bring your jaws together this can make eating problematic.
 If you have an open bite – front teeth that don’t bite together – it can make biting into food a challenge, while teeth that don’t bite together at the back can make chewing your food difficult or even impossible.
 In most cases we adapt, but this can mean putting extra pressure on other areas of your jaw.

 Studies have long shown the link between orthodontic treatment and improved self esteem, and it’s something we’ve seen first-hand among our patients.
 Further studies have also shown that a nice smile is one of the physical traits we value most and sometimes people with straight teeth are perceived as being smarter and more successful.

 7. Crowding can worsen over time

-Unfortunately crowded teeth rarely improve over time, and in fact the opposite usually happens.
-As we age, our teeth tend to move forward, towards the front of the mouth where they fight for space and crowd together.
-Some people believe this happens as a result of our wisdom teeth erupting, but studies have found no correlation between the two.
+Unfortunately crowded teeth rarely improve over time.
+In fact the opposite usually happens.
+As we age, our teeth tend to move forward towards the front of the mouth where they fight for space and crowd together.
+Some people believe this happens as a result of our wisdom teeth erupting, but studies have found no correlation between the two events.

-Sensu tip: Once you’ve worn braces we can keep your teeth straight using fixed and/or removable retainers.
+Sensu tip: Once you’ve had orthodontic treatment we can keep your teeth straight using fixed and/or removable retainers.

-If you’d like to find out about the discreet ways we can straighten crooked teeth, come and see us for a free no-obligation consultation.
+To find out more about the discreet ways we can straighten crooked teeth, come and see us for a free no-obligation consultation.